Local Housing Allowance if you rent privately

 • you're affected by the benefit cap, which puts a limit on the total amount of benefits you can get - check the limit on GOV.UK

-• you live with other adults who are not joint tenants, called non-dependants - check our guidance on non-dependant deductions
+• you live with other adults who are not joint tenants, called non-dependants - check our advice on non-dependant deductions

 Use the Turn2Us benefits calculator to check how much you're entitled to overall.